April 14, 2026

 Doozy Polls runs these surveys directly in Slack — no separate tool, no login friction.
 Responses come in fast because people answer where they're already working.

-Recognition during onboarding has an outsized impact.
+Recognition during onboarding punches above its weight.
 Acknowledging publicly when someone finishes their first week, completes their onboarding Track, or ships their first project tells them — and the whole team — that they matter.

 Make it repeatable